 Senior Consultant at Massachusetts Small Business Development Center Network Southeast Regional Office

-FAQs with the Director General & Chief Scientific Officer Kevin Ulmer, PhD
+FAQs with Chief Scientific Advisor Kevin Ulmer, PhD

 This photo is of Dr. Ulmer about to jump into the pool at the New England MATE ROV Competition hosted by the Sandwich STEM Academy.
 Dr. Ulmer serves on the Science Advisory Board at the Academy and volunteers "in the water" for the competitions each year - he has "the best view in the house" of the students‘ work in underwater robotics.